Public offering

 A public offering is the offering of securities of a company or a similar corporation to the public.
-Generally, the securities are to be listed on a stock exchange.
+Generally, the securities are to be publicly listed.
 In most jurisdictions, a public offering requires the issuing company to publish a prospectus detailing the terms and rights attached to the offered security, as well as information on the company itself and its finances.
 Many other regulatory requirements surround any public offering and they vary according to jurisdiction.

 The services of an underwriter are often used to conduct a public offering.

 Stock offering

 Initial public offering (IPO) is one type of public offering.
 Not all public offerings are IPOs.
 An IPO occurs only when a company offers its shares (not other securities) for the first time for public ownership and trading, an act making it a public company.

 However, public offerings are also made by already-listed companies.
 The company issues additional securities to the public, adding to those currently being traded.
 For example, a listed company with 8 million shares outstanding can offer to the public another 2 million shares.
 This is a public offering but not an IPO.
 Once the transaction is complete, the company will have 10 million shares outstanding.
 Non-initial public offering of equity is also called seasoned equity offering.

 A shelf prospectus is often used by companies in exactly that situation.
 Instead of drafting one before each public offering, the company can file a single prospectus detailing the terms of many different securities it might offer in the next several years.
 Shortly before the offering (if any) actually takes place, the company informs the public of material changes in its finances and outlook since the publication of the shelf prospectus.